 Miles walked: today 19.8 cumulative 456.6

-I had a little trouble finding somewhere to stay near my route so I had a couple of miles to walk back down the canal to the Cotswold Way.
+I had to take a detour to Stroud to find accomodation yesterday so I had a couple of miles to walk back down the canal to the Cotswold Way.
 The Cotswold Canal Trust are currently rebuilding the lock near the pub.
 They are hoping to restore the whole length of the canal from Stroud to the river Servern.
 The towpath was a popular route for people cycling or walking to work.
 At first it passed through an industrial estate, including a factory that makes billiard cloth.
 Then it became mainly tree lined with either old large houses or new apartments overlooking the canal.
 It runs parallel to the river Frome.

-The walk continued through the lovely Standish wood to my last hill on the Cotswold Way, Haresfield Beacon.
-This is another area where there are a lot of prehistoric mounds, barrows etc. I saw this in Scottsquar wood which I was sure was old but I can find no reference to the stone and I assume it is a recent boundary mark
+The walk continued through the lovely Standish wood to Haresfield Beacon.
+This is another area where there are a lot of prehistoric mounds, barrows etc. I saw this in Scottsquar wood which I was sure was old but I can find no reference to the stone and I assume it is a more recent boundary mark

 I climbed up through woodland to Painswick beacon, a view of Gloucester with the Malvern Hills, my next target, in the background.

 There was a cyclist on top of the Beacon.
 He is also thinking of doing Lejog, but by bicycle.
 He has a friend in the RAF who has done lejog in about 22 minutes – in a Phantom jet!